 The following are some examples of when and why we would use this approach in our work helping woods and trees:

-- Direct Marketing: We will send postal marketing and fundraising asks which further the aims and objectives of the Trust.
-We will also make sure our postal marketing is relevant for you, tailored to your interests.
+• Direct Marketing: We will contact you by post and telephone with marketing and fundraising asks which further the aims and objectives of the Trust.
+We will make sure our communications are relevant to you, tailored to your interests.

 We will also hold information about you so that we can respect your preferences for being contacted by us.